Courses

 Spring 2025

 This course is the continuation of ITAL001 and is intended for students who started studying Italian the semester before.
 It aims at making students be able to: (1) speak and write in Italian at an elementary level; (2) effectively communicate with other Italian-speaking people by giving advice, expressing desires, and sharing their opinions; (3) produce authentic works in Italian such as audio messages, social media posts, songs, etc.; (4) understand and comment on aspects of Italian culture in the target language; (5) refine intercultural communication skills.
 Classes are student-centered and designed to foster students' language skills, keeping in mind their different ways of learning.
 The course is based on five weekly 50-minute sessions: four sessions with the instructor and one with a TA, to work on written and oral assignments and hone language communicative skills.
-This course promotes diversity, equity, and inclusion by adopting a free OER textbook.
+This course promotes diversity, equity, and inclusion by adopting a free, online, and open textbook specifically designed for Tri-Co students.
 Prerequisite: ITAL B001 or placement.

 Course does not meet an Approach